Colleen has a Master’s degree in English Literature and is an author of stories and articles focusing on the dynamics of human relationships

 The third story of 443 words titled “Coal-Dust And Gravity” centers upon a late night conversation between a father, slowly dying as a result of black lung disease, caused by the coal dust from mining.

-Short Story: Wild Blueberries
+Story One: Wild Blueberries

 Late summer sunshine warmed us as we gathered blueberries from a hedge a few miles from our grandparents’ home.
 Grandma had promised my brother Dave and me, she would use whatever berries we could find, in pies and muffins, or even pancakes, as a breakfast treat.